paslandau/coding-challenge-setup/README.md

 Please
 - add a new commit including the verification file
 - push it to your repository and
-- send a link to your repository to the recruiter.
+- send us a link to your repository

 **Note**: If you created a private repository, please add the user [paslandau](https://github.com/paslandau) as a [collaborator](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/inviting-collaborators-to-a-personal-repository).